IS SUSTAINABLE AGRICULTURE THE NEW DIRECTION FOR AUSTRALIAN FARMING?

 Slashing a paddock creates windrows.
 A windrow is a long line of heaped grass material.
 This unevenly heaped material kills the patches of grass below.
 Promoting weeds and reducing viable farm land.
 Windrows are not aesthetically pleasing either.

 Flail Mowers create ‘mulch’, that is, the grass is cut into finer particles and spread evenly over the pasture, leaving no windrows.
-For more information about the difference between mulching and slashing.
+For more information about the differences check out our article The Difference Between Mulching And Slashing.

 Naturally Control Weeds